 In the event that a child becomes ill or shows signs of illness while in attendance, the CCAIR site will need to be equipped with an Exclusion Space or Sick Room.
 The Exclusion Space shall be a room quartered off from all other areas where children and personnel are present.
-However, any children in the Exclusion Space must be properly supervised at all times.
+However, any children in the Exclusion Space must be properly supervised at all times (i.e., staff member must be in the same room as the child).
+CCAIR personnel should be given personal protection equipment (i.e., gloves, mask, etc.).
 The Exclusion Space shall be outfitted with seating and/or rest space for children.
-Close access to a water supply or sink, as well as close proximity to a lavatory.
+The space must include close access to a water supply or sink, as well as close proximity to a lavatory.